orisenbazuru/visionle/README.md

 ![Visionle logo](readme_assets/visionle_img.png)

-This is a clone project of the popular word guessing `Wordle`.
+This is a clone project of the popular word guessing game `Wordle`.

 [**👾 Play the demo here 🕹️**](https://orisenbazuru.github.io/visionle/)